Veaberji/MusiciansApp/README.md

 - For each last.fm call, add a save to the database.
 - Update the service methods, so that they first look for the necessary data in the database, and only if they are not there, they call last.fm.
 - Implement unit tests for the business logic layer.

+### Run the project locally
+You need to install Angular 13, .NET Core 6 and SQL Server 2019.
+You have to get your LastFm api key and add to the local secret.
+Use `dotnet user-secrets init` and `dotnet user-secrets set "Movies:ServiceApiKey" "<your api key>"` commands.
+See more here: [Safe storage of app secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets).
+Then start the client by running the command `npm start start` inside the Client folder and start the api by running the command `dotnet run` inside the MusiciansAPP folder.
+The app will be available at `https://localhost:4200/`.

+### Run the project in Docker
+You need Docker to run this app and the LastFm api key.
+Add your api key to the `API_KEY` argument in the `docker-compose.yml`, also create a DB password and add to the `MSSQL_SA_PASSWORD` argument, add the same password to the default connection string in the `appsettings.Production.json` file.
+Then just run `docker compose up` inside the root folder of the project.
+The app will be available at `http://localhost:4200/`.
+You can remove the app containers by running the command `docker compose down`, your DB data still will be available in the Docker volumes.